alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-01-18-a-method-of-unit-testing-jinja2-templates.md

         for full_path, contexts in self.test_data.items():
             for count, context in enumerate(contexts):

-                compiled = '{}/{}.{}'.format(
-                        COMPILED, file_name.replace('.j2',''), 0)

                 # Render the J2.
                 rendered = jinja2.Environment(
                     loader=jinja2.FileSystemLoader(path)
                 ).get_template(file_name).render(context)

+                compiled = '{}/{}.{}'.format(
+                        COMPILED, file_name.replace('.j2',''), count)

                 with open(compiled, 'w') as text_file:
                     text_file.write(rendered)
 ```

 Notice that the Jinja2 context has come straight from the YAML fixture file.
-Notice also that I then write out the compiled Jinja2 template in the `.compiled-j2` directory.
+Note also that I write out the compiled Jinja2 template in the `.compiled-j2` directory, and the file names are distinguished by the value of `count` for each data set for that template.

 The compiled J2 is obviously a useful thing to have indeed!
 This allows me to do manual testing given an input example data set.
 I don't need to have Sceptre all working to test the CloudFormation template I am writing.
 Winning!
 Obviously, the same could apply if I were using the Ansible CloudFormation module too.